Cincinnati-Design-LAB/architour/src/content/buildings/crosley-square-otto-armleder-memorial-education-center.md

 date_of_completion: "1924"
 architect: Harry Hake
 original_function: Elks Temple
-significance: >-
-  The building was the home of Crosley Broadcasting and WLWT, the first federally licensed television station in Ohio.
-The station was also the first NBC affiliate to broadcast in color in 1954.
-The station was a television pioneer and created extensive local programming.
 renovation_date: "1942"
 renovation_changes: >-
   Broadcasting center for WLW Radio and Television (1942) / Christian school for inner city children
 ---

+The building was the home of Crosley Broadcasting and WLWT, the first federally licensed television station in Ohio.
+The station was also the first NBC affiliate to broadcast in color in 1954.
+The station was a television pioneer and created extensive local programming.